Ritchie Home & Informal Hostel

 Plan ahead, but check in for last minute needs.
 One never knows.
 Last minute cancellations are just fine.

 Don’t expect us to provide entertainment or long evening conversations.
 We love our guests immensely, but the evening is everyone’s wind down time.
-Check in with other student guests, as they may have evening homework to focus on.
+Check in with other student/guests, as they may have evening homework to focus on or just their own evening thing.

 Wifi info network info in provided in each room